-With more than fifteen years experience in historical research and genealogy, we’re here to help you build your family history, decipher that illegible document, get you a German passport, or break through the brick wall.
+With more than fifteen years experience in historical research and genealogy, we’re here to help you build your family history, decipher that illegible document, break through the brick wall, or get you a German passport.

 Expertise